YairHalberstadt/stronginject/README.md

 You can register a type as a decorator using the `[RegisterDecorator(type, decoratedType)]` attribute.

-Here is an example of how you could time how long a call took using the decorator pattern and stronginject.
+Here is an example of how you could time how long a call took using the decorator pattern and StrongInject.

 ```csharp
 using System;